1959 1000 km Nürburgring: Race

 With each lap over 14 miles in length, the race covered a total of 44 laps, or 1,000 miles, the Nordschleife was a fearsome thing to behold.
 A crowd of approximately 200,000 in attendance came to witness the race, despite a day of intermittent rain.

 As for the race, victory went to the Aston Martin DBR1/300 of Moss and Fairman, gaining the marque their first points of the season, to win for the third time in a row.
-The victory was one of Moss's greatest drives, having to make up for time lost while Fairman drove.
+The victory was one of Moss's greatest drives, driving 41 of the 44 laps and having to make up for time lost while Fairman drove.
 The winning partnership, won in a time of 7hr 33:18.0 mins, averaging a speed of 89.204 mph.
 The margin of triumph over the Ferrari of Hill/Gendebein was 41secs., who were followed home by their team-mates Brooks/Behra who were 3min 27s adrift of the Aston.
 The first of the Porsches came home in fourth, with Umberto Maglioli/Hans Herrmann winning their class.
 Moss's pace was so quick that his fastest lap of the race, was faster than Behra's pole lap by over five seconds.
 The race continued for another hour to allow the other classes/division to try and complete the full 1000 km.